obsidianmd/obsidian-help/en/Import notes/Import from Notion.md

 ## Export your data from Notion

-Obsidian uses Notion's HTML export format.
-You can find Notions's instructions on how to export your entire workspace [on Notion's website](https://www.notion.so/help/export-your-content).
-Note that you must be a workspace admin to see this option.
+To prepare your data for import, you will need to export your entire workspace using Notion's HTML export format.
+We recommend that you do not use Notion's Markdown export as it omits important data.
+You must have admin access to the Notion workspace to export all workspace content.

 1. Go to **Settings & members** at the top of your left-hand sidebar.
 2. Select **Settings** in the sidebar of that window.